 I honestly had to convince some poor woman that it really was perfectly OK for her to walk in front of my camera.
 Just before she entered the field of view of the lens, I triggered the shutter for a 10 second exposure.
 The waves happened to stop short of the footprints during those 10 seconds, and I had my image.

 I love how the long exposure has rendered the waves with just enough movement represented that you know they are headed for those footprints and nature’s perfection is about to be restored.

-Limited Edition framed prints of “Impermanence” will be available for purchase on this site soon.
-Open edition metal, canvas and acrylic prints are available to purchase here.
+Limited Edition framed prints of “Impermanence” are available for purchase now.
+Open edition metal, canvas and acrylic prints will be available to purchase soon.